justinj/communic8/README.md

 1 byte at the beginning of the 128-byte space is reserved as a header to indicate

-* who wrote the current message and
+* who wrote the current value of the gpio pins
-* whether the current message has been consumed or not.
+* whether the current value of the gpio pins has been consumed or not.

-The writer sets both of these values upon writing, and then the consumer marks the message as consumed after consuming it.
+The writer sets both of these values upon writing, and then the consumer marks the pins as consumed after consuming it.
+There could be multiple messages in one filling of the GPIO pins, and there could be a message spread out over multiple.
+The GPIO pins should be thought of more as a continuous stream of bytes.

 ### Benefits of this approach